Garsojamec/JordanCurve/Proof.md

 ### Separation
 Let (UnderlyingSet,Topology) be a topological space.
-A separation of (UnderlyingSet,Topology) is a pair of disjoint nonempty subsets of UnderlyingSet whose uninon is UnderlyingSet.
+A separation of (UnderlyingSet,Topology) is a pair of disjoint nonempty open subsets of UnderlyingSet whose union is UnderlyingSet.

 ### Connected
 The space (UnderlyingSet,Topology) is said to be connected if there does not exist a separation of (UnderlyingSet,Topology).